 |Postal Administration||United States|

-On June 1, 2015, in Kansas City, MO, the U.S. Postal Service® will issue the Eastern Tiger Swallowtail Non-machineable Surcharge Rate, (Non-denominated priced at 71 cents), in one design, in a pressure-sensitive adhesive (PSA) pane of 20 stamps.
+On June 1, 2015, in Kansas City, MO, the U.S. Postal Service® will reissue the Wedding Cake two ounce rate mail-use stamp, (Non-denominated priced at 71 cents), in one design, in a pressure-sensitive adhesive (PSA) pane of 20 stamps.
 The stamp will go on sale nationwide June 1, 2015.

 Sure to add a touch of beauty and romance to wedding correspondence, the Wedding Cake two-ounce rate Forever® stamps, first introduced in 2009, is a timeless addition to the U.S. Postal Service's Weddings series.

 Often the centerpiece of a wedding reception, the cake has been a wedding tradition for many generations.

 This stamp features a photograph of a three-tiered wedding cake topped with white flowers, their green stems and leaves a delightful contrast to the cake's cream-colored frosting.